qms95/nlp-processor/notes.md

 * Cleaner - clean raw text of non-corpus text
 * Ngramer - assemble text in python list of lists
 * Cfdister - restructure data into a conditional frequency distribution
-* Other? - restructure data by other metric (rhyming, simila
+* Other? - restructure data by other metric (rhyming, similarity, etc.)
+*